Welcome to the NASA Nebraska Space Grant Consortium

 The Nebraska Space Grant offers Higher Education Mini-Grants and Research Mini-Grants.
 These grants are available to Nebraska educators and researchers.

-Mini-Grant & Fellowship Informational Zoom Session: The recording for this session can be found here.
+Mini-Grant & Fellowship Informational Zoom Session: The recording for the FY24 session can be found here.

 NASA Centers across the U.S. offer a variety of internships.